Caring for Seniors with Diabetes During the COVID-19 Pandemic

 - If you use a home health team for assistance in caring for your beloved senior, keep the apprised of any changes in your loved one’s health.

 - If you suspect your senior with diabetes has been exposed to or has been infected by the coronavirus, contact his or her physician immediately for guidance.

 Call on the Team at Nursing Plus of Broward to Help

 Caring for seniors with diabetes can be accomplished successfully, even in the age of COVID-19.
 When considering options for home nursing care in Fort Lauderdale and surrounding areas, explore how the understanding, professional assistance staff at Nursing Plus of Broward can help you and your loved ones.

-If you need Fort Lauderdale home care assistance, or care the nearby areas, the Nursing Plus of Broward team includes professional caregivers from Margate, FL, and the surrounding areas, registered nurses (RNs), licensed practical nurses (LPNs), therapists, home health aides, and medical social workers, as well as physicians, available for house calls as needed.
+If you need Fort Lauderdale home care assistance, or care the nearby areas, the Nursing Plus of Broward team includes professional caregivers from Fort Lauderdale, FL, and the surrounding areas, registered nurses (RNs), licensed practical nurses (LPNs), therapists, home health aides, and medical social workers, as well as physicians, available for house calls as needed.
 Call or contact Nursing Plus of Broward today and get the quality home nursing care in Fort Lauderdale your loved one needs.